Impress the Interviewer with Your Response to “What Are Your Hobbies?”

 When asked, “what are your hobbies?” if your reply is along the lines of gardening, writing, and other solo activities, it shows that you may prefer to work alone.
 Your inner motivation drives you, and hence, you may be a better fit for positions that require independent thinking.

 In contrast, if you are applying for a job that involves collaboration, you can impress the employer if your hobbies include team effort.
 Good examples for this kind of answer would be contact sports, event management and volunteer activities.

 Jobs in departments like marketing or sales always carry some sort of risk.
-Employees need to be driven and fearless to take new routes.
+Employees are required to be driven and fearless to take new routes.
 If your interests are hiking, kayaking, bungee jumping and similar adventurous activities, it hints that you like to delve into the unknown with passion and ambition.

-However, there is no right or wrong reply when someone asks you what are your hobbies.
+But, there is no right or wrong reply when someone asks you what are your hobbies.